First Spring Boot application

 # Initialize the project

-Create a new project with Gradle and Java 8.
+- Create a new project with Gradle and Java 8.
 Select Spring Boot version 2.2.0 M3.
 Name the artifacts and group according the the following image.
-Add
+Add - Spring Webas a dependency.

 # Implement your first REST endpoint

-defines an endpoint, which can be accessed with the HTTP GET method.
-For the other HTTP methods like POST, PUT, DELETE, ... the corresponding annotations also exist.@RestController public class HelloWorldController { @GetMapping("/hello") public String helloWorld() { return "Hello World!"; } }
+- Insert the following content.
+The - @RestControllertells Spring Boot that this is a REST endpoint.
+The- @GetMappingdefines an endpoint, which can be accessed with the HTTP GET method.
+For the other HTTP methods like POST, PUT, DELETE, ... the corresponding annotations also exist.- @RestController public class HelloWorldController { @GetMapping("/hello") public String helloWorld() { return "Hello World!"; } }

-Visit http://localhost:8080/hello (opens new window) in your browser.
-You should be able to see the
+- Visit http://localhost:8080/hello (opens new window) in your browser.
+You should be able to see the - Hello World!message from your server.

 # Add Swagger